skyformat99/lora_device_lib/porting.md

 ### Managing Device Nonce (devNonce)

-LoRaWAN 1.1 redefined devNonce to be a 16 bit counter from zero, where previously it had been a random number.
+LoRaWAN 1.1 redefined devNonce to be a 16 bit counter from zero where previously it had been a random number.
 The counter increments after each successful OTAA.
 A LoRaWAN 1.1 server will not accept an old devNonce.
 LoRaWAN 1.1 implementations must therefore maintain this counter over the lifetime of the device there is an expectation to enter join mode again before the root keys and/or joinEUI are refreshed.

-LDL does not keep this counter with session state since it is longer lived than sessions state.
+LDL does not keep this counter with session state since it is longer lived than session state.

 In order to ensure the counter is maintained between LDL initialisations, the application must cache the next value when it is passed as the join_complete.nextDevNonce argument to the LDL_MAC_JOIN_COMPLETE event.

-The counter is restored by passing it as an argument to LDL_MAC_init().
+The counter is restored by passing it as the arg.devNonce argument to LDL_MAC_init().

 ### Modifying the Security Module